CS192Group3/Algorithmic-Odyssey/README.md

 ## To try the game:
 - Clone the repo
-- Got to the "Algorithmic Odyssey Build" folder
+- Go to the "Algorithmic Odyssey Build" folder
 - Open Algorithmic Odyssey.exe